Automotive Technology

 Automotive Technology, Level 1: One Credit

-- Curriculum is developed from the National Automotive Technology Education Foundation (NATEF) task lists.
+• Curriculum is developed from the ASE/VDOE task lists.

 Automotive Technology, Levels 2 and 3: Two Credits

-- Students are introduced to digital diagnostic equipment, hand scanners, MultiMates, and various lab equipment necessary to perform tasks and competencies as defined by Automotive Service Excellence (ASE).
+• Students are introduced to digital diagnostic equipment to perform tasks and competencies as defined by Automotive Service Excellence (ASE).

 Classes take place in full service Automotive Labs within Marshall Academy.